 Monday, October 15th & Tuesday, October 16th, 2018

 1 Brownlow St. Liverpool, UK

 Realist methodology assists us in developing our skill for recognizing the observable and hidden forces that produce outcomes in complex interventions.
 In this 2-day workshop, participants will explore the advantages and challenges of using this methodology in evaluating or synthesizing evidence - to move past the question of ‘was it successful?’ to better understand how, for whom, and under what circumstances interventions produce their particular outcomes.
 This workshop is suitable for those new to the methodology or currently contemplating how it could be used, as well as those who are currently working on realist projects.

 DAY 1 – Monday, October 15th, 2018

 [9:45am - 12:30pm] Part A: Overview of Realist Philosophy and Principles of Realist Methodology

 [1:15pm – 4:30pm] Part B: Understanding Programme Theories, Middle-Range Theories and the Context-Mechanism-Outcome Configuration

-[1:45pm – 4:30pm] - Part D: Introducing Realist Evaluation and the Realist Qualitative Interview
+[1:45pm – 4:30pm] - Part D: Steps in Realist Evaluation and the Realist Qualitative Interview

-Day 2 will introduce more advanced concepts with a focus on understanding mechanisms, Context-Mechanism-Outcome configurations and realist theorizing.
+Day 2 will introduce more advanced concepts with a focus on understanding mechanisms, context-mechanism-outcome configurations and realist theorizing.
 The morning session will focus on steps for realist synthesis, while the afternoon will focus on steps for realist evaluation.
-Those who are currently applying realist methodology will be encouraged to share their challenges and insights and seek the advice of others.
+Those who are currently using realist methodology will be encouraged to share their challenges and insights and seek the advice of others.
 Those who are at the contemplation stage will be encouraged to develop their preliminary ideas.
-Those who would like to simply sit and listen are also welcome to do so.
+Those who would like to simply sit and listen in on the discussions are also welcome to do so.